thatting/thatting/README.md

 - 👋 Hi, I’m @thatting
 - 👀 I’m interested in Programming, Cloud Computing, Machine Learning and DevOps
-- 🌱 I have passed the AWS Cloud Practitioner and Solutions Architect exams.
+- 🌱 I have passed the AWS Cloud Practitioner and AWS Solutions Architect exams.
 I am currently preparing for the Developer Associate exam and, furthermore, the AWS specialties in Machine Learning and Data Analytics.
 Also, as always, I am honing my skills in programming.
 My favourite language is Python but I can also work in JavaScript and C/C+.
 Currently, I am working on a number of machine learning projects.
 I am also learning about DevOps and am currently reading "The Phoenix Project".
 - 💞️ I’m looking to collaborate on projects as a Cloud Developer / Architect.
 - 📫 How to reach me: mail@thomashatting.co